Advanced approval

 3 | Sales | $20,000 |

-If you always want at least two approvers to approve invoices, enable four-eye approval.
+If you always want at least two approvers to approve invoices, enable the four-eye approval setting.
 This plays out differently depending on how you set it up.
-Using the same approval group as above, the following scenarios illustrate the different flows:
+Using the same approval group as above, the following scenarios illustrate the different flows.

-In this scenario, you selected Invoice when you enabled and set up four-eye approval.
+In this scenario, Invoice was selected when four-eye approval was enabled and set up.

-At one point, an invoice with multiple lines that require multiple approvers is sent for approval.
+An invoice with multiple lines that require multiple approvers is sent for approval.
 Since more than one approver is already required, four-eye approval is applied automatically, and there's no need for Document Capture to identify additional approvers.
-This is the case in scenarios 1 and 2 above, in which both invoices have multiple lines requiring multiple approvers, so if four-eye approval had been enabled in these scenarios, the outcome would have been the same.
+This is the case in scenarios A and B above, in which both invoices have multiple lines requiring multiple approvers.
+If four-eye approval had been enabled in these scenarios, the outcome would have been the same.

 Line no. | Department | Amount |